Lightning-AI/pytorch-lightning/docs/source-pytorch/common/lightning_module.rst

 ====================

-LightningModules that have hyperparameters automatically saved with :meth:`~lightning.pytorch.core.LightningModule.save_hyperparameters` can conveniently be loaded and instantiated directly from a checkpoint with :meth:`~lightning.pytorch.core.LightningModule.load_from_checkpoint`:
+LightningModules that have hyperparameters automatically saved with :meth:`~lightning_pytorch.core.LightningModule.save_hyperparameters` can conveniently be loaded and instantiated directly from a checkpoint with :meth:`~lightning_pytorch.core.LightningModule.load_from_checkpoint`:

 .. code-block:: python